-This has been a very interesting date in National Hockey League history.
+This has been a very interesting date in NHL history.
 One of the truly unbreakable streaks in all of sports came to an end.
 The league saw its first-ever penalty shot, had a game postponed due to a November heatwave, and got a new player atop the all-time goals list.

 The Streak of All Streaks Ends

 For the first time in over seven years, on Nov.
 10, 1962, Glenn Hall’s hockey team took to the ice without him.
 The Hall of Fame goaltender had started and played every minute of 502 consecutive games, but three days earlier, he had to leave the Chicago Blackhawks’ game against the Boston Bruins due to a back injury.

 Hall was not in uniform for the first time since the opening game of the 1955-56 season when he was with the Detroit Red Wings.
 On this night, Dennis DeJordy started in his absence at the old Montreal Forum.
 He made 33 saves to lead the Blackhawks to a 3-1 win over the Montreal Canadiens.